 Other important features to consider while choosing a basement dehumidifier, are:

-- Buy a basement dehumidifier with a pump that is able to pump water to sink or out of the house
+- Buy a basement dehumidifier with a pump that can pump water to sink or out of the house

 - Buy a basement dehumidifier that can be connected to a hose to drain the water.

-- Buy a basement dehumidifier that is able to operate optimally even at low temperatures
+Buy a basement dehumidifier that can operate optimally even at low temperatures.

 For the best basement dehumidifier in visit crawlspace and basement dehumidifier.